LocalCoinIS/dev.bitshares.works/docs/intro/architectures.rst

 ******************************

-Welcome to BitShares!
-In this section, we are looking into the BitShares Architecture overview (entities and structures), and how the Core team processes the development work.
+Welcome to LocalCoin!
+In this section, we are looking into the LocalCoin Architecture overview (entities and structures), and how the Core team processes the development work.

-If developers who are interested in contributing to the Core team, they might want to check the Contribution Guide and the GitFlow to understand how BitShares-Core team handles the repository files and branches.
-The Core team current project, issues, and releases plans are located in the BitShares Core repository under the Issues and the Projects tabs.m.
+If developers who are interested in contributing to the Core team, they might want to check the Contribution Guide and the GitFlow to understand how LocalCoin-Core team handles the repository files and branches.
+The Core team current project, issues, and releases plans are located in the LocalCoin Core repository under the Issues and the Projects tabs.m.

 .. contents:: Table of Contents
    :local: